zextras/tech-doc/source/_includes/_adminpanel/domains.rst

       the **Default COS**.
       Click the :bdg-primary-line:`CREATE WITH THESE DATA` button to create the account

+      .. note:: When assigning a COS to a user, all the values defined in that COS will be inherited by the user.
+They can be later changed on a user basis later, when editing the account.

    .. grid-item::
       :columns: 12 12 6 6